 There are several research organisations, some of which have particular specialisms, which may provide training, including:

 Professional organisations such as IMarEST and SUT also provide opportunities for development and networking.

 You may be able to undertake short study periods at an overseas marine institute or work on short projects at sea.
 However, it's likely you'll have to fund this yourself - either at your own expense or by securing a grant.

 Your career development is largely self-directed and may involve you having to move to other jobs around the UK and abroad.
-You could progress to lead a team where you'll take on more responsibility for contract and project management.
+You could progress to senior scientist and then on to lead a team where you'll take on more responsibility for contract and project management.
 Seniority depends on the publication of research papers and having a range of experience.

 If working in academia, you may combine departmental responsibilities with your own research.
 In a small profession like this, you need to network and build a reputation.
 You also need to acquire new skills and assimilate new knowledge quickly.
 It may be necessary to get involved in fields other than your own specialism, especially as many contracts and projects are fixed term.
 The key is your ability to adjust to changes of emphasis in scientific focus and funding.

-If you are based in private industry and consultancy, your career prospects will often be dependent on wider economic and political factors in the energy sector, particularly oil.
+If you're based in private industry and consultancy, your career prospects will often be dependent on wider economic and political factors in the energy sector, particularly oil.

 Further studies at Masters or Doctorate level are often vital for career progression.